nilor-corp/zenerator/README.md

 - once launched, navigate to comfyUI in browser  http://127.0.0.1:8188
 - in the top right corner of the screen click the "🧩 Manager" button
 - a new window will appear, in the bottom left corner, under the "Experimental" section click "Snapshot Manager"
-- Click "Restore" on the snapshot and then press the "Restart" button that will appear to restart ComfyUI.
+- click "Restore" on the snapshot and then press the "Restart" button that will appear to restart ComfyUI.
 This will download a lot packages which you should see in terminal

 ### Directory Structure
 After finishing installation, your directory structure should look like this: